Win Rate vs Expectancy: What Actually Drives Profit

 Expectancy = (Win Rate × Average Win) − (Loss Rate × Average Loss)

-This tells you, on average, how much you expect to make or lose per dollar risked.
-A positive expectancy system makes money over a large sample.
-A negative expectancy system loses money over a large sample — no matter how many winning streaks you experience.
+This tells you how much you expect to make or lose per dollar risked on average.
+Positive expectancy makes money over a large sample.
+Negative expectancy loses money regardless of winning streaks.

 Examples That Shock New Traders